finalv2/cwp-decap-test/strategies/keep-inquiry-families-engaged-over-time.md

 ### Respond quickly to new inquiries

-**Set a response time of one to seven days for new inquiries.** Track your response times.
+**Set a response time of 1 to 7 days for new inquiries.** Track your response times.
 If they start getting slower, work with your team to respond faster.

 **Create an automated email with links to fostering information.** Include ways to support foster youth without becoming a foster parent.
 Provide a printed version for families who don't use email.